Talmage Egan

-Talmage D. Egan is an anesthesiologist, academic, entrepreneur, and author.
-He is a professor and chair in the department of anesthesiology, and an adjunct professor in the departments of pharmaceutics, bioengineering, and neurosurgery at the University of Utah School of Medicine.
+Talmage D. Egan is an American anesthesiologist, clinical scientist, and academic leader.
+He is a professor and the former chair of the Department of Anesthesiology at the University of Utah Health Sciences Center.
+Egan is recognized for his expertise in total intravenous anesthesia (TIVA) and contributions to clinical practice, training, and research in anesthesiology.

-Egan's research interests revolve around clinical pharmacology investigative methods applied to the development and understanding of novel intravenous anesthetics and opioids, optimal anesthetic drug administration regimens, and anesthetic drug interactions.
+Egan's research interests revolve around clinical pharmacology investigative methods applied to the development and understanding of novel intravenous anesthetics and opioids, optimal anesthetic drug administration regimens, computer controlled drug delivery, and anesthetic drug interactions.

-Egan served as a board member, treasurer, and president of the International Society for Anaesthetic Pharmacology for many years.

 Education

 In 1978, Egan graduated from Olympus High School in Salt Lake City.
 Subsequently, he enrolled at Brigham Young University and completed his undergraduate studies in the humanities.
 He attended medical school at the University of Utah School of Medicine, graduating in 1986.
 After completing a preliminary residency in general surgery at the University of Utah in 1988, he pursued postgraduate training in anesthesiology, which he began at the University of Utah and completed at Stanford University in 1991.
 Following residency, he also completed a fellowship in clinical pharmacology at Stanford.
-Egan took sabbatical as a visiting scientist at the Imperial College in London, UK in 2000, studying the effects of dexmedetomidine using functional magnetic resonance techniques.
+Egan took sabbatical as a visiting scientist at the Imperial College in London, UK in 2000, studying anesthetic pharmacology using functional magnetic resonance techniques.

 Career

 Egan started his academic career as a clinical instructor and assistant professor for the department of anesthesiology at Stanford University.
 He relocated to the University of Utah as an assistant professor in 1993, eventually becoming professor.
 Since 2004, he has been a professor of anesthesiology, with adjunct positions in the departments of pharmaceutics, bioengineering, and neurosurgery.
 Egan served as president of the medical staff and chair of the medical board at the University of Utah Health Sciences Center from 2006 to 2008.

-Egan has been the chair of the department of anesthesiology since 2015, and is the holder of the K.C.
-Wong Presidential Endowed Chair in the department of anesthesiology at the University of Utah since 2004.
+Egan was the holder of the K.C.
+Wong Presidential Endowed Chair in the Department of Anesthesiology at the University of Utah from 2004 until 2026 when he stepped down as department chair.
+He was succeeded by Grace Lim in 2026.

-His clinical practice is focused primarily on neuroanesthesia; he served as the chief of neuroanesthesia at the University of Utah for over 10 years.
+His clinical practice focused primarily on obstetrical and neuroanesthesia; he served as the chief of neuroanesthesia at the University of Utah for over 10 years.

 Egan is the principal creator of Safe Sedation Training (SST), a virtual preceptorship for training non-anesthesia professionals in procedural sedation.
-He is a founding owner of a medical education and consulting company called Medvis.
+He is a founding owner of a medical education and consulting company Applied Medical Visualizations.

+Egan has trademarks and patents in connection with this work.

-Egan served as an associate editor of the scientific journal Anesthesiology from 1999 to 2005 and has served as associate editor of the British Journal of Anaesthesia since 2013.
+Egan served as an associate editor of the scientific journal Anesthesiology from 1999 to 2005 and as associate editor of the British Journal of Anaesthesia from 2013 to 2023.

+Egan has lectured on intravenous anesthesia techniques and concepts in the US and internationally, including honorary and keynote lectures (see Awards and Honors).
+For example, he has participated in academic events such as serving as a guest judge and lecturer at Duke University’s annual academic evening, and also numerous visiting professorships at institutions such as Harvard, Cornell, the Karolinska Institute, and Washington University.